frotrest/AdnanNike/README.md

 ## Features
 **Core Functionality**

-Unique design: I figure out that you've never seen sites kind of that with unique and breathetaking design.
+Unique design: I figure out that you've never seen sites kind of that with unique and breathtaking design.

 Animations on Scroll: elements annotated with data-animate are animated when they enter the viewport using IntersectionObserver.